This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Step 1 – Cutting your Carrot Tops

 Take your carrot stump or carrot scraps, making sure the end that the greens will grow from is the one you cut off 2.5 cm of the carrot with the sharp knife and cutting board.
-To ensure your new carrots grow and can stand up independently, make one nice, clean, straight cut.
+Make one nice, clean, straight cut to ensure your new carrots grow and can stand up independently.

 Step 2 – Watering

 Then, put a small amount of water on the plate with your sliced carrot tops, stubby growing end pointing upwards.
-Make sure not to use too much water; just enough should be added to ensure that the cut end is moist.
+Ensure not to use too much water; just enough should be added to ensure the cut end is moist.

 Step 3 – Watch them Grow.